OpenRailAssociation/osrd/front/README.md

 ## How to launch project for development purpose?

+### Inside of Docker

+A Docker Compose override is provided in `docker/docker-compose.front.yml` to run the frontend in watch mode together with the rest of the OSRD stack.
+The osrd-compose script can be used to start OSRD in this mode:

+    ./osrd-compose dev-front build
+    ./osrd-compose up -d

+The first time the container starts up, the osrd-ui library will be missing.
+This will trigger some build errors, which should go away as soon as osrd-ui gets built.
+Restarting the front container helps getting rid of lingering ESLint errors.

+### Outside of Docker

 - go inside `/front/` from OSRD main project
 - you'll need [`npm`](https://nodejs.org/en/download/package-manager)
 - exec `npm install` (hope you have a good connection and a good cup of tea)